austenc/statamic-instagram-feed/README.md

 ## Configuration

+> It is recommended to create a **dummy instagram account** without Two Factor Authentication to use with this addon.

+For more information, check out the [underlying composer package](https://github.com/pgrimaud/instagram-user-feed).

 You need to configure an Instagram username and password.
 Optionally, you can include a different profile for the feed to display.